akashdeep527/Portfolio-Website/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
-- MongoDB for the flexible database solution
+- Supabase for the powerful backend-as-a-service
 - Netlify for the easy deployment platform